sebapusch/X2CT-MMe3D/README.md

 | `--model-prefix`       | Filename prefix for saving model checkpoints       | `x2ct_mme3d_model`         |
 | `--seed`               | Random seed for reproducibility                    | Optional                   |

+### Final Model Runs on HPC

+For training the final models used in the api and baseline comparison, we relied on the exact hyperparameters and environment specifications defined in the following SLURM job scripts:

+- `hpc/train.slurm` – for the **X2CT-MMe3D** model
+- `hpc/train.baseline.slurm` – for the **BiplanarCheXNet baseline**
 ---

 ## 🎛️ Running the Streamlit Demo